 - They take a long time to assemble or tear down

-Below is an example of the results, I got from this entry-level lighting kit.
+Below is an example of the results, I can achieve with this entry-level lighting kit.

 Behind the Scenes – Keying Test